Why no one ever became a good runner by just running!

 It make more sense to aim to always have the front heel land more or less beneath the hips, and to increase the stride-frequency.
 There is less stress on the hips and knees, and a firmer ‚contact‘ with each stride.
 You’re style becomes both lighter more economical.

-Work on exercises which increase strength and mobility in the hips and legs.
-If you do this, you’ll notice a marked difference in a short space of time.
+Work on exercises that increase strength and mobility in the hips and legs.
+If you do this, you'll notice a marked difference in a short space of time.

 3. Build dynamic stretching into your routine